saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_02_Set up Always Encrypted (Key Vault).md

 **Scenario**

-In this task, you will create a blank Azure SQL Database, connect to it with SQL Management Studio and create a table.
+In this task, you will create a blank Azure SQL Database, connect to it with SQL Server Management Studio and create a table.
 You will then encrypt two data columns using an autogenerated key from the Azure Key Vault.
 Then you will create a Console application using Visual Studio to Load data into the Encrypted Columns and then access that data securely using a connection string that accesses the key via Key Vault.

-1. From the Azure Portal click **Create a resource> Databases > SQL Database**
+1. From the Azure Portal click **+ Create a resource> Databases > SQL Database**

-2. Provide the following details on the SQL Database blade and click Create.
+2. Provide the following details on the SQL Database blade and click **Create**.

+      - Resource Group: (create new) **SQLEncryptRG**

       - Database Name: **medical**

-      - Resource Group: (create new) **SQLEncryptRG**

-      - Select source: **Blank database**

-      - Server **Require Configure Settings** : **Create new Server**
+      - Server: **Create new**

           - Server name: **[Unique Server Name]**